Yummygum/vue-flagpack/README.md

 </p>
 Flagpack for Vue is created using Vue v2.5.11.
 The Flagpack component has not been tested for compatibility with older version of Vue.

+⚠ Flagpack for Vue has been reported to not work with Vue 3.
+Adding support for Vue 3 has been added to the future plans of Flagpack for Vue.

 ## Installation

 ```bash